ubikingenierie/ulp-observability-plugin/README.md

 ## Constraints:

-- See the lightest possible memory / CPU impact on the JMeter side
+- Have the lightest possible memory / CPU impact on JMeter performances
 - Ability to handle up to 1 million requests per minute
 - Select a Javascript graphing library that is free and Open Source compatible or paid but in One Shot only
 - Develop the solution in Plugin